-As a reader, I love a book I can’t put down – and yet I’ve lost count of the books I’ve put down mid-way, or worse just pages in.
+As a reader, I love a book I can’t put down – and yet I’ve lost count of the books I’ve put down mid-way or just pages in.
 There’s a lot of reasons for this, so much so that this is the second post I’ve written on the subject.
 Well, here’s another 6 reasons why readers (especially me) are dropping books.

 If your novel’s indents are a mile long or if the right margin is swallowing space on the page, I’m not subjecting my eyes to that.
 End of story.